November 14, 2022, 4:33 pm | Read time: 16 minutes

 – no image stabilizer

-Compact Camera by Sony: The Best Digital Camera in Small Format
+Sony Compact Camera: The Best Small-Format Digital Camera

 https://oembed/techbook/affiliate/f9b62d4b79d26dcebe38078afd673c09901926cf3929abc46cb402eab9048c18/b6e44ea0-940f-43c7-93ea-971f6546c765/embed

-Compact cameras are—true to their name—primarily compact.
+Compact cameras are–as the name suggests–primarily compact.
 They are relatively small and lightweight compared to system and DSLR cameras.
-They also feature an integrated flash and a fixed lens, so no additional accessories are needed.
+They also have an integrated flash and a fixed lens, so no additional accessories are needed.
 This makes compact cameras ideal for transport, which is particularly practical on trips or at various events.

-In practical tests by the trade press, the Cyber-shot RX100 VII by Sony performs best.
-Computerbild rates the digital camera as “good” (2.1), while Chip gives it an even higher “very good” (1.1).
-The model takes pictures through a built-in zoom lens with a focal length of nine to 72 millimeters and an aperture of f/2.8 to f/4.5.
-Optically, images can be zoomed up to eight times, with an additional digital zoom of 121 times possible.
+In practical tests by the trade press, the Cyber-shot RX100 VII from Sony performs best.
+Computerbild rates the digital camera as “good” (2.1), while Chip gives it an even better “very good” (1.1).
+The model takes pictures with a built-in zoom lens with a focal length of nine to 72 millimeters and an aperture of f/2.8 to f/4.5.
+Optically, you can zoom in on images up to eight times, and a digital 121x zoom is also possible.

 The compact housing accommodates a lot of technology: the viewfinder and flash are hidden inside and extend when needed.
 Although the viewfinder is somewhat small, it is especially useful for photography in sunlight when the display is hard to read.
 Incidentally, the display can also be tilted.
-The autofocus works flawlessly in practical tests and usually focuses on the appropriate image areas.
+The autofocus works flawlessly in practical tests and usually focuses on the right parts of the image.
 Otherwise, manual adjustment is possible.
 Another practical feature: automatic eye detection.
-It even works with animals like dogs or cats—ideal for those who like to photograph their pets.
+It even works on animals like dogs or cats–ideal for those who like to photograph their pets.

-In the previous model, video enthusiasts particularly missed a 3.5-millimeter jack for a microphone or audio playback.
+Video enthusiasts missed a 3.5-millimeter jack for a microphone or audio playback on the predecessor.
 Sony has addressed this in the seventh generation of the compact camera.
-However, the microphone must be held by hand: unfortunately, the camera lacks a hot shoe to mount it.
+However, you have to hold the microphone yourself: unfortunately, the camera does not have a hot shoe to attach it to.

 While it can’t quite match the images of a system camera, especially at higher exposure values, the Cyber-shot does an exceptionally good job for a compact camera.
 However, with a price of over 1,000 euros, the model is also quite expensive.
 If you have the budget, the Sony Cyber-shot RX100 VII is currently the best choice.